 THE ACTUARIAL VIEW:

-- UK: The Brexit deadline is on 31 October.
-The Monetary Policy Committee (MPC) announcements, minutes and quarterly inflation report are set to be released on 7 November.
+• UK: The UK is due to leave the EU on 31 January.
+The Monetary Policy Committee (MPC) announcements, minutes and quarterly inflation report are set to be released on 30 January.

-- Eurozone: Quarterly GDP flash data is set to published on 31 October.
-A European Central Bank monetary policy meeting has been arranged for 24 October.
+• Eurozone: Quarterly GDP flash data is set to published on 31 January.
+A European Central Bank Monetary policy meeting has been arranged for 23 January.

 ASSET CLASS SCENARIOS:

 Best Case: Any progress in Brexit negotiations could well be taken by the BoE as a signal to continue tightening, especially if wage growth surprises to the upside.
 In such a scenario, returns to cash would improve despite staying negative.
-Similar to government bonds, cash could also act as a safe-haven during bitter negotiations between the government, the UK parliament and the EU.
+Cash could also act as a defensive holding amid Brexit and US-China trade negotiations.